egendata/docs/content/egendata-core/data/_index.md

 ## Writing data to a PDS

 For this process the domain, area and data that needs to be written are sent with a `DATA_WRITE` message, from the service to the operator.
 The data are encrypted before being sent to the operator, and then written to the PDS.
 If there is a permission for writing to the user’s PDS the operator writes the data to the PDS.
 If there is no such permission.
 Since all of the data are handled with one message, if even one of the areas is missing a write permission, the operation fails and the data is discarded.

 ## Egendata message/schema definitions

+All message schemas are defined in and validated through [./lib/schemas.js](https://github.com/egendata/messaging/blob/master/lib/schemas.js) in the `@egendata/messaging` npm package.

 ### Common